project8/psyllid/documentation/node_configurations.rst

   - "n-packets-for-mask": uint -- The number of spectra used to calculate the trigger mask
   - "threshold-ampl-snr": float -- The threshold SNR, given as an amplitude SNR
   - "threshold-power-snr": float -- The threshold SNR, given as a power SNR
+  - "threshold-power-snr-high": float -- A second SNR threshold, given as power SNR
   - "threshold-dB": float -- The threshold SNR, given as a dB factor
+  - "trigger-mode": string -- The trigger mode, can be set to "single-level-trigger" or "two-level-trigger"
+  - "n-spline-points": uint -- The number of points to have in the spline fit for the trigger mask

 * Input